crep4ever/matrix-viewer/readme.md

 # Description
-This is a graphical frontend in Qt4/C++ to OpenCV matrices format
+This application is a graphical frontend to [OpenCV](http://opencv.org/) matrices that allows to visualize and edit them as tabular or image data.

 ![MatrixViewer](doc/img/main.png)